-In the event that a regular scheduled payday falls on a day that the Research Foundation is closed (e.g. holiday), employees will receive pay on the last day of work before the regularly CSULB Research

-Foundation Employee Handbook scheduled payday.
-The current payroll schedule can be found on the Research Foundation website.
+In the event that a regular scheduled payday falls on a day that the Research Foundation is closed (e.g. holiday), employees will receive pay on the last day of work before the regularly CSULB Research Foundation Employee Handbook scheduled payday.
+The current payroll schedule can be found on the Research Foundation website under Forms / Payroll.